cltl/ma-tm-domains-SDG-tracker/README.md

 # tm-domains

-Keyword_lookup.ipynb is code for looping over previously extracted pickles to extract filtered json files random sample is 10,000 random articles for Jan to play with (tf-idf)
+Keyword_lookup.ipynb is code for looping over previously extracted pickles to extract filtered json files

+random_sample.json is 10,000 random articles for Jan to play with (tf-idf)